-In this regard, Rev. Prof. Tomoyasu Naitō, Professor Emeritus of Ryūkoku University and a member of the Kangaku (the highest academic body of Hongwanji), has expressed on a number of occasions his view that North American Shin Buddhism would and should develop its own form, not always in sync with Japan.
+In this regard, Rev. Prof. Tomoyasu Naitō, Professor Emeritus of Ryūkoku University and a member of the Kangaku (the highest academic body of Hongwanji), has expressed on a number of occasions his view that American Shin Buddhism would and should develop its own form, not always in sync with Japan.
 I concur wholeheartedly with this view, as long as we remain true to Shinran's teachings.
 This means that we can and should more actively acknowledge the three dimensions discussed today: wisdom, authentic individuality embraced in wisdom and compassion, and social engagement.

-10 The Survival of Shin Buddhist Temples
+The Survival of Shin Buddhist Temples

 As an academic presentation, I should probably stop here.
 However, the minister in me and my concern for the future of Shin Buddhism in the West, prod me to address the issue of the survival of the temples.
+This is, of course, a deep concern for many Shin Buddhists.

 As expressed in some of my previous talks, my vision for the Shin Buddhist sanghas is that of a "big tent" supported by the central pole that is Buddhist in substance.
 For the first hundred years of Shin Buddhism in America, the nature of the central pole was largely ethnic.
 Common ethnicity kept the central pole strong and firm to hold up the tent.
-This meant that virtually everyone under the tent were Americans or Canadians of Japanese ancestry, who found the temples to serve their religious but also their cultural and social needs.38
+This meant that virtually everyone under the tent were Americans of Japanese ancestry, who found the temples to serve their religious but also their cultural and social needs.34